func4plus1/lmiad/README.md

 (1913) [An Example of Statistical Investigation in the text of 'Eugene Onegin' illustrating coupling of 'tests' in chains](http://www.alpha60.de/research/markov/DavidLink_AnExampleOfStatistical_MarkovTrans_2007.pdf)

-## Support Vector Machines

-## TensorFlow

-> "If a machine is expected to be infallible, it cannot also be intelligent.”  - Alan Turing

 # What is Artificial Intelligence